A Treasured Special Occasion Meal – Steak Dinner!

-- Next, loosely wrap the steak with paper towel & place it atop a rack fitted in a rimmed baking sheet.
+- Next, loosely wrap the steak with paper towel and place it atop a rack fitted in a rimmed baking sheet.

 - Set it in the coldest are of your fridge for at least 2 hours, or up to 2 days.

+Preheat the skillet.
 Place a 12-inch cast iron skillet over high heat.
 Preheat for a good 5-7 minutes, until the cast iron is very hot.
-Why it works ⇢ As discussed above, a hot surface is crucial in building a gloriously thick & crusty sear.
-Because cast iron is so heavyweight, it takes a bit of time to preheat.
-A good 5-minute preheat make both the surface & the core of the skillet roaring hot, ensuring it maintains its temperature once the steak is placed in it.
+Why? ⇢ A hot surface is crucial in building a gloriously thick and crusty sear.
+Because cast iron is so heavyweight, it takes at least 5-minutes to ensure both the surface and the core of the skillet are roaring hot and will maintain its temperature once the steak is placed in it.
 Note: For these reasons, it’s important to use a good, well-constructed cast iron skillet.
-This one (pictured) is my favorite.
+This skillet (pictured) is my favorite.

-A helpful analogy is to think of frequent turning in terms of sunbathing.
-If you sunbathe for an hour, you’ll get a more even & golden tan if you turn every 10 minutes.
+Think of frequent turning in terms of sunbathing.
+If you sunbathe for an hour, you’ll get a more even and golden tan if you turn every 10 minutes.
 If you only turn once 30 minutes through, you’ll probably end up with a gnarly sunburn.

+Finish with a baste.
 After you give the steak its last flip, reduce the heat to medium-low.
-Carefully add butter, garlic, & fresh herbs to the skillet.
-Tilt the skillet toward you & use a large spoon to continuously baste the butter over the steak.
-Why it works ⇢ Firstly, basting infuses the flavor of the browned butter, herbs, & garlic into the steak (which, up until this point, has just been very simply seasoned).
-Secondly, it allows you to spot treat any areas of the steak that might still be a little pale since the hot butter will quickly brown them up.
+Carefully add butter, garlic, and fresh herbs to the skillet.
+Tilt the skillet toward you and use a large spoon to continuously baste the butter over the steak.
+Why? ⇢ Basting infuses the flavor of the browned butter, herbs, and garlic into the steak (which, up until this point, has just been very simply seasoned).
+Plus, it allows you to spot treat any areas of the steak that might still be a little pale since the hot butter will quickly brown them up.

-The cook time for cast iron skillet steak varies greatly based on the temperature of your skillet, the thickness of your steak, & your desired level of doneness.
+The cooking time for cast iron skillet steak varies greatly based on the temperature of your skillet, the thickness of your steak, and your desired level of doneness.

 A quick guide to steak doneness temperatures: